Let Them Eat Gluten Free Cake

 • Remove from heat and slowly stir in cocoa and powdered sugar.

-• Stir in heavy cream, up to 3 tbsp (or more) until you get the desired pourable consistency.
+• Stir in heavy cream, up to 3 tablespoon (or more) until you get the desired pourable consistency.

 • Pour icing over cake.
 Icing will harden as it cools.